-Expanded coverage of mental health and addiction treatment services via telehealth technology during the COVID-19 pandemic has been critical for preserving access to treatment during these extremely challenging times.
+Expanded coverage of MH and SUD services via telehealth technology during and following the COVID-19 pandemic has been critical for preserving access to treatment during these extremely challenging times.

-This expanded coverage has also enabled behavioral healthcare providers to demonstrate how effectively they can use this type of technology to provide care.
-In 2023, NABH and Manatt released the issue brief Telehealth is Effectively Augmenting Partial Hospitalization and Intensive Outpatient Programs.
+This expanded coverage enabled behavioral healthcare providers to demonstrate how effectively telehealth is augmenting in-person care, as we report with Manatt in the issue brief Telehealth is Effectively Augmenting Partial Hospitalization and Intensive Outpatient Programs.

-To build on some of the pandemic telehealth flexibilities that Congress and HHS made permanent, NABH advocates for continued telehealth coverage in Medicare, Medicaid, and commercial insurance plans for mental health and addiction treatment, including partial hospitalization and intensive outpatient programs and medication-assisted treatment.
+NABH advocates to build upon and extend the telehealth flexibilities that Congress and HHS made permanent during the COVID-19 epidemic.
+Coverage expansions are warranted from Medicare, Medicaid, and commercial insurance plans for MH and SUD treatment, including partial hospitalization and intensive outpatient programs and medication-assisted treatment.